 Lid and keep warm for serving.

-Be sure to join us at Fiesta Friday, an ongoing weekly link party (where bloggers post their best creations each week.
+Be sure to join us at Fiesta Friday, where I’ll be sharing Chicken Tacos with Cherry Chipotle Salsa.
+Fiesta Friday is an ongoing weekly link party (where bloggers post their best creations each week.
 This week, the co-hosts are Jhuls @ The Not So Creative Cook and Nimmi @ Adorable Life.